Modelling Thai EFL students' acceptance of an LMS for prosody instruction: A UTAUT2-based mixed-methods study

 Keane, T., Linden, T., Hernandez-Martinez, P., Molnar, A., & Blicblau, A. (2023).
 Digital technologies: Students’ expectations and experiences during transition from high school to university.
 Education and Information Technologies, 28(1), 857–877. https://doi.org/10.1007/s10639-022-11184-4

 Kock, N. (2015).
 Common method bias in PLS-SEM: A full collinearity assessment approach.
-International Journal of e-Collaboration, 11(4), 1–10.
+International Journal of e-Collaboration, 11(4), 1–10. https://doi.org/10.4018/ijec.2015100101

 Lekwilai, P. (2021).
-"Read It Like You Mean It": Developing prosodic reading using reader's theater. rEFLections, 28(1), 1–18.
+“Read it like you mean it”: Developing prosodic reading using reader’s theater. rEFLections, 28(1), 1–18.

 Levis, J. M. (2018).
 Intelligibility, oral communication, and the teaching of pronunciation.
 Cambridge University Press.

 Lewin, C., Smith, A., Morris, S., & Craig, E. (2019).
 Using digital technology to improve learning: Evidence review.
-Education Endowment Foundation. https://educationendowmentfoundation.org.uk/education-evidence/evidence-reviews/digital-technology-2019
+Education Endowment Foundation.

 Nowell, L. S., Norris, J. M., White, D. E., & Moules, N. J. (2017).
 Thematic analysis: Striving to meet the trustworthiness criteria.
 International Journal of Qualitative Methods, 16(1), 1–13. https://doi.org/10.1177/1609406917733847

-O'Brien, M. G., Derwing, T. M., Cucchiarini, C., Hardison, D. M., Mixdorff, H., Thomson, R. I., Strik, H., Levis, J. M., Munro, M. J., Foote, J. A., & Levis, G. M. (2018).
+O’Brien, M. G., Derwing, T. M., Cucchiarini, C., Hardison, D. M., Mixdorff, H., Thomson, R. I., Strik, H., Levis, J. M., Munro, M. J., Foote, J. A., & Levis, G. M. (2018).
 Directions for the future of technology in pronunciation research and teaching.
-Journal of Second Language Pronunciation, 4(2), 182–207. https://doi.org/10.1075/jslp.17001.obr.
+Journal of Second Language Pronunciation, 4(2), 182–207. https://doi.org/10.1075/jslp.17001.obr

 Palinkas, L. A., Horwitz, S. M., Green, C. A., Wisdom, J. P., Duan, N., & Hoagwood, K. (2015).
 Purposeful sampling for qualitative data collection and analysis in mixed method implementation research.
-Administration and Policy in Mental Health, 42(5), 533–544.
+Administration and Policy in Mental Health, 42(5), 533–544. https://doi.org/10.1007/s10488-013-0528-y

 Peerachachayanee, S. (2022).
 Towards the phonology of Thai English.
 Academic Journal of Humanities and Social Sciences, 30(3), 64–92.